Quantum backreaction in an analog black hole: Amplitude-phase formalism

 In terms of the quantities $\varphi$, $\hat{a}$ and $\hat A$, the different terms appearing in \eqref{eq7} read

 and

 where the quantum fields contribution has been kept only up to second order.

-The first of Eqs. \eqref{eq13} shows that the classical fields $\Phi(\boldsymbol{x},t)$ and $\varphi(\boldsymbol{x},t)$ are not identical, indicating that the separation between quantum and classical contributions in Eq. \eqref{eq2} does not exactly match the one in Eq. \eqref{eq9a}.
-The interest in the amplitude-phase formalism lies in the fact that, whereas in low dimension $\Phi$ is an ill defined quantity which obeys a singular equation, we will see in Sec. \ref{sec.BRClass} that the quantity $\varphi$ is well behaved.
+Eq. \eqref{eq13a} shows that the classical fields $\Phi(\boldsymbol{x},t)$ and $\varphi(\boldsymbol{x},t)$ are not identical, indicating that the separation between quantum and classical contributions in Eq. \eqref{eq2} does not exactly match the one in Eq. \eqref{eq9a}.
+The interest in the amplitude-phase formalism lies in the fact that, whereas in low dimension $\Phi$ is an ill-defined quantity which obeys a singular equation, we will see in Sec. \ref{sec.BRClass} that the quantity $\varphi$ is well behaved.
 Accordingly, Eq. \eqref{eq7} which governs the dynamics of the classical field is written as

 where the term $\langle\hat\psi^\dagger\hat\psi\hat\psi\rangle$ has been dropped in accordance with our accounting for the contribution of quantum fields only up to second order.
 A technical remark is in order here: it is possible to include this term, to keep all the terms in expansion \eqref{eq9b} without stopping at second order, and likewise to keep all the contributions to $\hat A$ (without restricting oneself to the terms included in \eqref{eq12}) and then to start the perturbative treatment only in the next section.
 This choice of presentation would be indeed more logical, but it leads to unnecessarily awkward expressions which would be immediately expanded to second order in the next section.